logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/hp-quality-center/features/importing-quality-center-tests-into-a-testarchitect-test-module/importing-a-quality-center-folder/_index.md

 1. Right-click the target test folder and select **External Tool** \> **HP ALM** \> **Import from Quality Center**.

-    **Note:** If requested, enter the password for the Quality Center account whose user name is the same as the current TestArchitect user name.
+{{<note>}} If requested, enter the password for the Quality Center account whose user name is the same as the current TestArchitect user name.

     The **Import from Quality Center** dialog box appears, displaying lists of Quality Center tests and folders in a tree structure: